ospalh/anki-addons/pages/Downloader sites.md

 [Department of Informatics](http://www.in.tum.de/en.html) of the [<span class="qtbase tu">TU</span> München](http://www.tum.de/en/homepage/).
 They offer several German↔NN dictionaries, with audio files for English, French, German and Spanish.
-I could not find spoken words for other languages, but they may be added in the future, when they appear.
+Some other pronunciations at the site are TTS, and are not downloaded.

 ## Lexin